Tax status of Scientology in the United States: Espionage

 A key objective of the GO's campaign was to uncover the individual who Hubbard believed was responsible for the IRS "attack" on Scientology.
 He told his followers that the IRS's interest in Scientology was due to "an insane individual with insane plans" who was operating a "false reports factory."
 He ordered the GO in June 1975 to "find the who back of these IRS attacks and document it for exposure plus all other items of interest.
 It could be IRS and the government is attacking any vocal group to pave the way for some coup by the government.
 Evidence as to the why of these attacks must be gotten, powerful enough to destroy the attackers when eventually used or revealed."

-By the mid-1970s the church's senior leadership had become increasingly concerned that Hubbard himself faced possible indictment for tax evasion.
+By the mid-1970s the church's senior leadership had become increasingly concerned that Hubbard himself faced a possible indictment for tax evasion.
 He wrote a secret minute to the Guardian Office on November 26, 1975 in which he told the GO: "WE COUNT ON YOU GUYS TO MOW THE IRS DOWN AND WIN ACROSS THE BOARDS".
 A month later, the GO issued Guardian Program Order 158, "Early Warning System", ordering the establishment of a monitoring system "so that any situation concerning governments or courts by reason of suits is known in adequate time to take defensive actions to suddenly raise the level on LRH Personal Security very high".
 An agent was to be inserted into the IRS Office of International Operations, whose files on L. Ron and Mary Sue Hubbard and the Church of Scientology were to be obtained.
 At the time, Hubbard was living in seclusion in La Quinta, California to avoid possible process servers and government agents.

 The GO initiated a new intelligence program against the IRS codenamed "Off The Hook" in June 1976, intended to get Scientology "off the hook, future threat nullified".
 It called for continued monitoring of IRS handling of Scientology tax exemption applications "on [Guardian Order] 1361 lines" – i.e. through the use of infiltration and theft of information – and ordered GO operatives to "ensure all attack preparation is completed and honed to razor sharp edge" in the event of any of the applications being denied.
 A program was also put in place to ensure "Founder's Protection from IRS Attack", requiring the "1361 Collection line" – the burglary team – to keep a close watch on the section of the IRS dealing with Hubbard's tax returns.